-The Congressional Arts Competition is open to all high school students in Indiana’s First Congressional District.
-The overall winner of this district’s competition will be recognized both in Northwest Indiana and at an annual awards ceremony in Washington, D.C.
+The Congressional Art Competition is open to all high school students in Indiana’s First Congressional District.
+The overall winner of this district’s competition will be recognized at an annual awards ceremony in Washington, D.C.
 The winning artwork will be on exhibit for one year in the U.S. Capitol and will be displayed alongside art from Congressional districts across the nation.

-Artwork submitted in the contest may be up to 28 inches high, 28 inches wide, and 4 inches deep (including when framed).
+Artwork submitted in the contest may be up to 26 inches high, 26 inches wide, and 4 inches deep, including the frame.
 Framed artwork may not exceed 15 pounds.
 All entries must be an original in concept, design, and execution.

 Accepted artwork mediums may be:

 Colored Pencil, Pencil, Ink, Marker, Pastels, and Charcoal (It is recommended that Charcoal and Pastel drawings be fixed)